Knowledge base

 7. What next?

-Do you want to explore this further.
-Here are some other advanced text effects you may be interested in.
+Do you want to explore this further?
+Here are some additional advanced text effects you may interest you.